The Simpsons season 8: Home media

-The DVD box set for season eight was released by 20th Century Fox in the United States and Canada on August 15, 2006, nine years after it had completed broadcast on television.
+The DVD box set for season eight was released by 20th Century Fox Home Entertainment in the United States and Canada on August 15, 2006, nine years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release features bonus material including deleted scenes, Animatics, and commentaries for every episode.
 As with the previous season, the set was released in two different packagings: a "Collector's Edition" plastic packaging molded to look like Maggie's head, and a standard rectangular cardboard box featuring Maggie looking through a photo album while the rest of the Simpsons family are taking a picture.
 The menus continue the same format from the previous three seasons, and the overall theme is various characters posing for photographs.